-Because the broth for the chili is a little bit thinner than the standard heavy chili base, I served mine over top a bed of brown rice.
+Because the broth for the chili is a little bit thinner than the standard heavy chili base—this could be considering more of a chili soup—I like to serve mine over a bed of brown rice.
 The rice soaks up the sauce and adds a nice hearty grain to the mix.
-If you are still a little concerned about serving a chili in the middle of the summer, all you have to do is serve it alongside a cold, frozen margarita.
-Balance at its finest.

 - 8 ounces tomato sauce